markusschaeffer/diploma-thesis/README.md

 # AWS EC2 Startup Procedure

-- Start a node with a GETH Bootnode and Eth-Netstats
+- Start a node with a geth bootnode and eth-netstats (automatic startup, not via REST api)
-- Save the IP of the Bootnode to the storage folder (e.g. GIT push)
+- Save the IP of the bootnode to the storage folder and push to repo
-- Change ROOT_DIR in env.sh
-- Start other nodes running GETH and the REST communication module
+- Start other nodes (running geth and the REST api)
-- Deploy smart contract scenario from a local node (via REST communication to other deployed nodes)
+- Deploy smart contract scenario from the master node (via REST)
-- Start Benchmarks from a local node (via REST communication to other deployed nodes)
+- Start benchmarks from master node (via REST)
-- Benchmark results are stored on the local DB
+- Benchmark results are stored on the master DB

 # Local MongoDB
  - start via "mongo"